 Esthwaite Water is one of the lesser known Lake District lakes, probably due to it being the only privately owned one with very little public access.
 However, it is still very attractive and is worth some exploring.
 This small visitor centre, set in woodland on the lakeshore with lovely views up the lake, offers a number of attractions for visitors and has developed from the original trout fishery.
 It remains a popular venue for fishing and boats can be hired for this activity.
 Also on offer is an Osprey Safari where you can self-drive a small electric boat around the lake looking for the Ospreys that are normally in residence between April and September.
 At any time of year the boat ride gives a great view of the different wildlife on and around the peaceful lake.

 The lake has close connections with both William Wordsworth and Beatrix Potter, a shoreline walk follows in the footsteps of the latter and storyboards tell you about the different animals in her books.
 The walk continues a short distance to Hill Top.
 The small visitor centre at Esthwaite Water has a cafe, fishing tackle shop, picnic area and toilets.
-Open all year, cafe open Easter to November.
+Open all year.
 Pay and display car park.

 Leave Esthwaite Water car park and turn left.
 Very shortly take the left turn to Sawrey.
 The narrow road follows the shores of Esthwaite Water before climbing a short distance to the village of Near Sawrey.
 Soon meet a T junction in the village where you turn right and Hill Top car park is immediately on the right.